ordzaar/ord-connect/README.md

-# sado-connect
+# ord-connect

 <img src="preview.png" alt="Preview" width="605" height="350"/>

 ## Introduction

-**sado-connect** is a React component library that allows you to easily integrate Bitcoin Ordinals & Inscriptions via [Sado Protocol Connections](https://sado.space) with your decentralized application (dApp).
+**ord-connect** is a React component library that allows you to easily integrate Bitcoin Ordinals & Inscriptions via [Sado Protocol Connections](https://sado.space) with your decentralized application (dApp).
 We currently support [Unisat](https://unisat.io) and [Xverse](https://www.xverse.app).
 We stand as the pioneering walletkit to support ordinal-aware transactions, ensuring you never inadvertently spend a rare ordinal!

 ## Wallet Feature Support